 Photo: Hillevi Upmanis

-The County Administrative Board's staff should have good knowledge of human rights.
-Therefore, the County Administrative Boards have developed a joint action plan for equal rights and opportunities.
+The County Administrative Board's personnel should have good knowledge of human rights.

-The goal is to work for equal rights and opportunities and for this to permeate the County Administrative Board's organizations and activities and for this common approach to be shared by all County Administrative Boards.
-The County Administrative Board's action plan is based on the Discrimination Act and the Universal Declaration of Human Rights.
+The aim is that work for equal rights and opportunities should permeate the County Administrative Board's organisations and activities.
+The work is based on the Discrimination Act and the Universal Declaration of Human Rights.

 Human rights apply to all